digitalocean/marketplace-kubernetes/README.md

 [![Apache license](https://img.shields.io/badge/license-Apache-blue.svg)](LICENSE) [![Pull Requests Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

-Welcome!
+Hello there you beautiful people!

-This repository contains the source code and deployment scripts for Kubernetes-based applications listed in the [DigitalOcean Marketplace](https://marketplace.digitalocean.com/category/kubernetes).
+This repository is filled with the source code and deployment scripts for Kubernetes-based applications listed in the [DigitalOcean Marketplace](https://marketplace.digitalocean.com/category/kubernetes).

 You can find more information about DigitalOcean Kubernetes how to use 1-Click apps in our [Kubernetes Documentation](https://docs.digitalocean.com/products/kubernetes/quickstart/#install-a-1-click-app-to-a-new-or-existing-kubernetes-cluster).